The non-profit, all-volunteer Foundation provides the tools for art education.

 Ellen Hoover Ellen comes to the SPAF board with stellar credentials.
 After earning a BA in Art History at Dominican College, Ellen was a painting specialist at Butterfield & Butterfield Auctioneers in San Francisco.
 She was the founding partner of Montgomery Gallery, an internationally recognized gallery that specializes in late 19th and early 20th century American and European art.
 Ellen and her husband, local architect Sid Hoover live in Sonoma.

-Linda Rosso Linda began her career in magazine publishing and went on to serve as marketing and communications strategist, counsel, writer and spokesperson for some of the nation’s best-known companies.
-She divides her time between a marketing consulting practice, property management and painting, Before relocating from Marin County in 2015, she served as a board member of the Volunteer Center of Marin, Mill Valley Chamber of Commerce and The Outdoor Art Club.
+Linda Rosso Linda began her career in magazine publishing and went on to serve as marketing and communications strategist for some of the nation’s best-known companies.
+Before relocating from Marin County in 2015, she served as a board member of the Volunteer Center of Marin, Mill Valley Chamber of Commerce and The Outdoor Art Club.
 She served for six years as Commissioner of Parks and Recreation in Mill Valley and led a non-profit corporation to raise funds for high school music programs.
+She currently works part time as a marketing and development consultant for the Sonoma County Parks Foundation and several small businesses.
 Linda and her husband Michael live in the Sonoma Valley.

 Dana Simpson-Stokes Dana and her husband Ken moved to Sonoma in 2012, returning to California after a three decade “world tour” living in three other states and three European countries.
 Beginning her career in retail buying, Dana also worked in interior design before “retiring” to raise two children and become very adept at moving!
 She has volunteered for multiple school and community organizations, often with a focus on children and art.
 Dana is active with Impact 100, Newcomers, and as a docent with the di Rosa Center for Contemporary Art.
 She holds a BA in Studio Art from Scripps College and has recently returned to making art as a printmaker and mixed-media artist.